noitisoprepus/bulsu-gwa-automation/README.md

 This script automates the process of logging into the BulSU portal, fetching your grades, and calculating your General Weighted Average (GWA).

+## Disclaimer

+The GWA output of this script is not accurate.
+My official GWA is different from what I got here.
+I don't know the official way of calculating GWA in BulSU.

+Also, this script is not being maintained and may stop working as BulSU PRIISMS change.

 ## Requirements

 - Python 3.7+